-Intercom hires a CFO as it ramps towards an IPO – TechCrunch
+Intercom hires a CFO as it ramps toward an IPO – TechCrunch

-Today Intercom announced that it has hired a chief financial officer (CFO) as it ramps towards an IPO.
+Today Intercom announced that it has hired a chief financial officer (CFO) as it ramps toward an IPO.
 The unicorn also promoted its COO to the CEO role earlier this year.

 The company’s recent CEO, Karen Peacock, told TechCrunch that her new CFO Dan Griggs was a strong candidate thanks to his experience helping take Rocket Fuel public, and for helping execute a “whole business transformation” at Sitecore, where he worked immediately before coming to Intercom.